ballerina-platform/ballerina-dev-website/spec/http/spec.md

 ```

 ###### 2.4.2.5 HTTP2 additional methods
-Following are the HTTP2 client related additional remote functions to deal with promises and responses.
+Following are the HTTP2 client related additional remote methods to deal with promises and responses.

 ```ballerina